Fadlin Galawat

-Fadlin bin Galawat (born 5 November 1978) is a retired Bruneian footballer who played for the Bruneian representative team of the M-League, Brunei DPMM FC and the national team as a midfielder.
+Fadlin bin Galawat (born 5 November 1978) is a former Bruneian footballer who played for the Bruneian representative team of the M-League, Brunei DPMM FC and the national team as a midfielder.
 Perhaps the most well-known Bruneian of Murut descent in his heyday, he was a member of the Brunei team that won the Malaysian Cup in 1999.

 Club career

 Brunei

 Fadlin started out with the Brunei team that played in the Malaysian leagues in 1997.
 Along with contemporaries Azmanuddin Gillen and Irwan Mohammad, the trio formed a youthful Brunei midfield which complimented the ageing local players and experienced imports.
 The team finished third in the 1998 Malaysia Premier League 1, their record highest position.

 After a lacklustre league campaign the following year, Brunei managed to top their group in the six-team group stage of the season-ending Malaysia Cup.
 Fadlin scored Brunei's first goal against Negri Sembilan in a 3–0 win at home in the first semifinal.
 After his team went through in a 4–3 aggregate win, Fadlin started the 1999 Malaysia Cup final held at Stadium Merdeka in Kuala Lumpur, against Sarawak in an all-Borneo matchup.
 He lifted the cup at the end of the game after two goals from Rosli Liman sealed a famous victory for Brunei.

 Brunei were immediately relegated the next year after the restriction of fielding import players by FAM and also the retirement of seven first-team players.
 Fadlin stayed with the Wasps in the Malaysian second tier for the next five seasons.